swiftly-solution/documentation/docgen/output/events/gameevents/onsetinstructorgroupenabled.md

 ---

 # OnSetInstructorGroupEnabled
-This event is triggered when set_instructor_group_enabled is triggered
+This event is triggered when set_instructor_group_enabled is triggered.
 ::: tabs
 @tab Lua
 ```lua